norasszhu/webpack/README.md

-# GettingStartedWithReact
+# GettingStartedWithWebpack
-Getting started with facebook reactjs
+Getting started with webpack